Ajax

 🐾 Other Behaviours to Note

-Ajax loves being outside and having freedom.
-He may bolt through an open door if given the chance.
+Loves being outside and may bolt through an open door if given the chance.

-As a young dog, he can become mouthy and jump when overstimulated.
-He responds well to “No” and to redirecting with a toy.
+As a young dog, he may become mouthy or jump when overstimulated.
+He responds well to calm verbal cues (“Nu-uh/No”) and redirection with toys.

 Questions?
 Message us on our social media or email us at snowdogsociety@gmail.com